Miccighel/Readersourcing-2.0-RS_Server/postman/README.md

 ## Publishing an update

-Update the existing Postman collection through the Postman API instead of importing another copy.
+The public collection is updated through the Postman API.
 Create an API key in your Postman account and keep it outside this repository.
 Then set `POSTMAN_API_KEY` and `POSTMAN_COLLECTION_UID` in your local shell and run:

 ```console